WovenCoast/dhivehi-sites-crawler/README.md

 ## TODO

-- [ ] Add some output to every step of the script
+- [x] Add some output to every step of the script
 - [ ] Optimise runtime by making the whole script actually async
+- [ ] Add implementation for transforms in metadata

 > *deep breath*